- Getting Started

 - Complete Independent Contractor Checklist and submit to Tax Office

 - Use Direct Pay Request form

-Generally not considered an “independent contractor”; use 49er Mart.
+A business is generally not considered an “independent contractor,” use process payment through 49er Mart.

 Human Subjects Payments